ETA444/datasafari/docs/index.rst

 Evaluators
 ----------
 Evaluate assumptions, validate models, and ensure the quality of your data.
+Use `evaluate_normality` to check if your data conforms to a normal distribution, which is crucial for many statistical tests and models.

 .. autosummary::
    :toctree: evaluators